0xC0000054/sc4-more-building-styles/README.md

 Adding new style check boxes requires creating a patch that overrides the default Building Style Control UI, TGI `0x00000000,0x96a006b0,0x6bc61f19` in `SimCity_1.dat`.
-After creating the patch you need to edit the UI to add more check boxes.
+After creating the patch you need to edit the UI to add more check boxes, or use the _BuildingStyles.ini_ file with a suitable Building Style Control UI template.
-The check box ID (e.g. `0x2003`) identifies the building style to the game.
+The check box or style ID (e.g. `0x2003`) identifies the building style to the game.
 The building style IDs are assigned in the [SimCity 4 Building Styles Index](https://community.simtropolis.com/forums/topic/763276-building-styles-master-iid/) thread, you will need to use the
 16 Maxis/community styles or request your own public and/or private building style ID range in that thread.
 Finally you will need to update existing buildings to use the new building style IDs.

+### BuildingStyles Exemplar Property (0xAA1DD400)

+This property makes a building to use only the specified custom styles, the 4 Maxis styles are ignored.
+If the property is not present, the building will use the styles specified in the Occupant Groups property (0xAA1DD396).

 ### Auto-Historical Check Box